meaning of a metric prefix, such as “milli-”.

 The unit of thermodynamic temperature, a base unit in SI, = the fraction 1/273.16 of the thermodynamic temperature of the triple point of water (but see below).
 The triple point of water is the unique combination of temperature and pressure at which water exists simultaneously as liquid, solid and gas.
 It can be reproduced (as of 2006) with a variation of 0.000 050 K or less.

-As instrumentation improved, discrepancies between measurements at national labs revealed a problem with the definition of the kelvin.
+As instrumentation improved, discrepancies between measurements at national labs revealed a problem with this definition of the kelvin.
 It turns out that the triple point of water depends significantly on the isotopic composition of the water.
-In 2005, at its 94th meeting, the CIPM formally recommended1 a specific isotopic composition for the water to be used, namely:
+In 2005, at its 94th meeting, the CIPM formally recommended¹ a specific isotopic composition for the water to be used, namely:

 This composition is one used by the International Atomic Energy Agency, called “Vienna Standard Mean Ocean Water,” which the IAEA supplies as a reference standard.
 The use of this standard was recommended by the International Union of Pure and Applied Chemistry (IUPAC).²